 4. You cannot remember the last time you got a promotion, above average raise or a special achievement award, and you have stopped caring that you haven’t got one of these in a while

-5. You get too work late and leave early for no real reason other than you want to minimize your time spent at work.
+5. You get too work late (or start late if working virtually) and leave early for no real reason other than you want to minimize your time spent at work.
 Overtime is a painful word to you

 6. You look forward to the social interactions at work more than the actual work it self.
-This is reflected when everyone comes to you for the office gossip and management gripes, and you are more than happy to discuss and complain about how bad the current conditions are
+In fact this maybe the only reason you still keep your current job.
+This is reflected when everyone comes to you for the office gossip and management gripes, and you are more than happy to discuss and complain about how bad the current conditions or management are.

 7. You feel that things have to be better elsewhere and that it is only your job/company that is bad.
 This is called the “Grass is greener on the other side syndrome”, and is rarely true, especially if this is the second or third job/company in a row that is making you feel this way

-8. You spend more than 2 to 3 hrs a day on non-work related stuff like checking all your social media sites, surfing the web for the latest political news, celebrity gossip, blogging, stock trading ideas, online shopping or on message boards
+8. You spend more than 2 to 3 hours a day on a regular basis on non-work related stuff like checking all your social media sites, surfing the web for the latest political news, celebrity gossip, blogging, stock trading ideas, online shopping or on message boards

 9. All you care about is your paycheck and not about professional growth, future projects or where the company is headed